 International currency exchange

-Lastly we shall address briefly the issue of exchange rates with other states or financial systems using different currencies other than the BCS one.
+Lastly we shall address briefly the issue of exchange rates with other states or financial systems using different currencies other than the LC one.

 Here the issue is about establishing an exchange rate between different currencies (states).

 These exchange rates might be pegged against inflation statistics and relative cost of life between the two nations gauging their currencies (again an algorithmic issue with minimal human intervention).